egidioquad/gif-viber/README.md

 # gif-vibesmith
-Chrome extention for decorating your browser with a GIF.
+Chrome extension for decorating your browser with a GIF.

+Add it to your browser and start vibing 😎